 6. Confidentiality Clause

-Protects proprietary information, confidential information, and brand guidelines from being shared with any other party.
+Protects confidential information, brand guidelines, and proprietary information from being disclosed to any other party.

 7. Contract Term & Termination